UCLA-IRL/ndn-multi-party-signature/docs/multiparty-signing-protocol.md

 ### Replay Attack

+Each `SignRequest` will start a new request process between `I` and `S`.
+In this process, each packet's name is unique and these Data packets cannot be replayed to other request processes.
+In addition, after the first round trip, the Interest and Data packet names are not predictable to anyone other than `I` and `S`.
+All sensitive content is also encrypted with AES key derived from ECDH, thus reveal no information.

 * `SignRequest` Interest packet.
-Even it is replied, the attacker gain no information from the `Ack` Data packet.
+Even it is replied, the attacker gain no information from the `Ack` Data packet because of lack of the private key for ECDH.
 Timestamp should be used to reduce the chance of reply.
 * Since each `SignRequest` is unique for each request.
 An old `Ack` Data packet cannot be replayed.
-* `ParameterData` Interest is unique for each request and the `ParameterData` Data is encrypted with AES key derived from ECDH, thus reveal no information.
+* `ParameterData` Interest is unique for each request and the `ParameterData` Data is encrypted with AES key derived from ECDH, thus revealing no information.
-* Each `ResultData` Interest is unique and only appear once.
-In addition, it is unknown to the attacker because its name is encrypted.
+* Each `ResultData` Interest is unique, not predictable to the external, and only appears once.
-* Each `ResultData` Data is unique for each request.
+* Each `ResultData` Data is unique for each `ResultData` Interest.
 An old `ResultData` Data packet cannot be replayed.